kean/Future/README.md

 let result = future.wait() // Mostly useful for testing and debugging
 ```

-If the future already has a result you can read is synchronously:
+If the future already has a result you can read it synchronously:

 ```swift
 class Future<Value, Error> {